 - If this forecast is correct, Seattle metro home prices will be higher in the 3rd Quarter of 2023 than they were in the 3rd Quarter of 2022.

 Seattle Real Estate Investment Generates Excellent ROI In The Long Term

 Seattle's housing market has been one of the hottest in the country for years.
-In the past ten years, the annual real estate appreciation rate has amounted to nearly 9.26%.
+In the past ten years, the annual real estate appreciation rate has amounted to nearly 9%.
 This puts Seattle in the top 10% nationally for real estate appreciation.
-Seattle has repeatedly hit lists as being among the top cities for real estate sellers to get the highest return on their investment.
+Seattle has repeatedly hit lists as being among the top cities for real estate sellers to get the highest return on their investments.

 Property values have gone up consistently for years.
 Rental rates are high and continue to rise, guaranteeing ROI for those who buy and hold properties for the long term.
 We’ve already addressed the fact that you can raise rents as necessary to match the market.
 This means you will certainly be able to profit from the large rental market in Seattle whether you buy and hold or buy and flip.

 Seattle Has Friendly Business Climate

 Businesses aren’t just relocated to Seattle to tap into a growing, skilled labor market.
 Others are simply relocating because they cannot stay in business in California.
 California has the highest income taxes in the United States.
 Incredibly intrusive and endlessly proliferating regulation only makes it harder for businesses to operate.
 While many businesses are moving to Texas, Seattle is closer both in culture and geography.
 That they can find cheaper talent and real estate while gaining more freedom to operate their businesses only adds to the bottom line.

 Seattle's Tech Landscape Is Rapidly Evolving